lopossumi/Rust-Materials/README.md

 Elapsed: 246.4353ms
 Done.
 ```
-So we get almost a 40x speedup for free, just by remembering to use the right compiler flag!
+We get almost a 40x speedup for free, just by remembering to use the right compiler flag!

 Upping the resolution to 1920 x 1080, it takes 6.2 seconds on average to render two balls with 50 samples per pixel:
 ```